mahieddine/mahieddine.github.io/_posts/2019-05-16-how-to-package-your-wcf-custom-behavior-with-wix.markdown

 Give it a nice name and hit ok, now a new project is going to be created, this project contains only one xml file named Product.wxs and this is all we need to generate our msi

-Next just edit it like below based on your needs
+Next just edit it like below based on your needs (take care of replacing the necessary stuff)

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>